h1ddengames/devopsqa/QA/QA-Automation-Mindmap/STLC-IN-DEPTH.md

 3. Average/Medium - This type of bug does not follow a standard or convention.
     - Example: Matching visual and text links which lead to different end points.
 4. Minor/Low - This type of bug is one that does not affect the functionality of the system.
 (Purely cosmetic)

+## Test Scenario vs Test Case

+- A test case is a set of test data and test programs (test scripts) and their expected results.
+- A test case validates one or more system requirements and generates a pass or fail output.
+- A test case contains the following elements:
+  - Pre-conditions (prerequisites)
+  - Steps to execute
+  - Test data
+  - Expected behavior
+  - Pass/Fail criteria
+- A test scenario is a business requirement to be tested.
+- A test scenario contains a set of test cases that ensure that the business process flow are being tested.
+- A test scenario can be derived from BRS/SRS/Use case document where functionality of the application is described in a broader sense.
+- While a test case is concerned with a single functionality, a test scenario is concerned with end to end transaction with a business point of view.

+## Creating test cases from requirement analysis

+- Let's say that we have some software that records students grades where the values can be between 0 and 100.
+How many test cases can you think of?
+    1. Positive test cases + boundary value analysis
+       1. Test with a value of 0.
+       2. Test with a value of 1.
+       3. Test with a value of 99.
+       4. Test with a value of 100.
+    2. Negative test cases + boundary value analysis
+       1. Test with a value of -1.
+       2. Test with a value of 101.
+    3. Negative test cases
+       1. Test with letters of the alphabet "abc"
+       2. Test with letters of another language such as korean.
+       3. Test with a mix of letters and numbers "13abc"
+       4. Test with a mix of letters and number "bc35"
+       5. Test with special characters "$#@!%^"
+       6. Test with special characters "3#"
+       7. Test with special characters "%42"
+       8. Test with float values with one place after the decimal "50.5"
+       9. Test with float values with two places after the decimal "32.17"

+- If you have limited time to test then negative test cases are worth the time to think of and implement because of the following example:
+  - Say for example that you are in charge of testing a e-commerce application.
+You login and add products to cart and go to buy the items while providing invalid credit card information.
+The application allows you to buy the item and updates the database to ship you the item.
+This would make the company lose money in shipping and giving you the product without getting money equal to the set cost of the product.
+  - The above negative test passing would bankrupt the company if every person was able to follow the same steps and get products for free.
+  - Think of the opposite positive test of logging in, adding products to cart, going to buy the items and giving a valid credit card information.
+If the test passes, great!
+The company gets money for the bought product.
+Even if the test fails, it's not as bad as the negative test case passing because if a user can't buy the product then the company doesn't make money but at the very least it doesn't LOSE money.

+## Writing good test cases

+- Write test cases such that only one thing is being tested at a time.
+- Ensure that you are testing both positive and negative scenarios.
+  - Example:
+    - Positive test case - Login feature where your login is successful.
+    - Negative test case - Login feature where you use incorrect username and are unsuccessful in logging in.
+  - Write in simple and easy to understand language.
+  - Use an active voice such as "do this" or "do that"
+  - Use exact and consistent names (of forms, fields, etc)
+  - Be accurate with what the purpose of the test is.
+  - Be economical with your words.
+Do not include unnecessary steps or words.
+  - Make sure that you are able to trace the test case to the requirement it was created from.
+  - Make sure the test can be repeated over and over again.
+  - Make the test case as reusable as possible.
+  - Make sure others can understand your test cases because you will not always be the one implementing or running the test cases.
+  - Test cases are derived from test scenarios.
+Test scenarios are derived from use cases.
+    - Examples:
+      - Use case: User logs into the web application using a username and password.
+      - Test Scenario: Validate the login page.
+        - Test case 1: Enter a valid username and password.
+        - Test case 2: Reset your password.
+        - Test case 3: Enter invalid credentials.
+  - Creating test cases from use cases
+    - Examples:
+      - The "normal" basic flow of your application would be the "happy path"
+        - You go to amazon, sign in, shop for a tie, add tie to cart, go to cart and buy.
+      - There are several alternate flows that may happen.
+Checking these alternate flows usually find bugs.
+        - You go to amazon, and try to sign in but you are greeted by an error page with no way back.
+        - You go to amazon, and sign in but are unable to add anything to your cart.
+      - Try to do things in an our of order way
+        - You go to amazon but you look for a tie first, then add it to your cart then you sign in and buy.
+        - You go to amazon but you go to your cart then you sign in then you look for a tie.

 ## Examples of how to figure out test cases